 Blockchain is about the transfer of ownership assets and maintaining accurate information, so will have a significant impact on the accounting industry.
 ICAEW sum up the core benefit of blockchain in the accountancy industry in this article.
 As accountants and advisors, your main concern is to measure and communicate the implications of said data, therefore this technology will provide clarity over the ownership of assets, so increasing efficiency.

-Like with any new tech it must be developed, standardised and optimised.
 As we’ve seen with game-changers like the cloud, this will probably take a notable amount of time to get right.

 This said, there’s huge scope for firms to up their revenue off the back of this development.
 If we think about how much automation is disrupting traditional services already, it makes sense that as we progress through the rise of this specific technology we will see more and more of this.